mrpdaemon/encdroid/README.md

 ## Building

-The recommended way of building Encdroid is using Eclipse and the Android Developer Tools (ADT) plugin.
-Once installed simply "Import Existing Android Code into Workspace" against the cloned repository.
+The recommended way to build Encdroid is to either import the project using Android Studio, or using gradle directly through the command line.
+For example to build the debug APK from the command line use the following:

+`ANDROID_HOME=/path/to/your/android/sdk/dir` ./gradlew assembleDebug

+Once the build completes the resulting APK will be under `encdroid/build/outputs/apk/endroid-debug.apk`

 For a fully functional build see the instructions below on "Dropbox API keys" and "Google Play Services".

 ### Target API Level